awsdocs/amazon-ec2-user-guide/doc_source/Stop_Start.md

 # Stop and Start Your Instance<a name="Stop_Start"></a>

-You can stop and restart your instance if it has an Amazon EBS volume as its root device\.
+You can stop and start your instance if it has an Amazon EBS volume as its root device\.
 The instance retains its instance ID, but can change as described in the [Overview](#instance_stop) section\.

 When you stop an instance, we shut it down\.
 We don't charge usage for a stopped instance, or data transfer fees, but we do charge for the storage for any Amazon EBS volumes\.
 Each time you start a stopped instance we charge a minimum of one minute for usage\.
 After one minute, we charge only for the seconds you use\.
 For example, if you run an instance for 20 seconds and then stop it, we charge for a full one minute\.
 If you run an instance for 3 minutes and 40 seconds, we charge for exactly 3 minutes and 40 seconds of usage\.